Wandalen/wBitmask/README.md

 # wBitmask [![Build Status](https://travis-ci.org/Wandalen/wBitmask.svg?branch=master)](https://travis-ci.org/Wandalen/wBitmask)
-Module in JavaScript providing an easy way to manage boolean maps.
+The module in JavaScript provides an easy way to manage boolean maps.

 ## Bitmask
 Bitmask is a sequence of bits that we can use to store different data in a single value.